ngrok/ngrok-docs/docs/integrations/jumpcloud/sso-oidc.md

         ![tunnel confirmed](img/jumpcloud-3.png)

 1. In the test edge, copy the **endpoint URL**.
-(You use this url to test the JumpCloud Authentication)
+(You use this URL to test the JumpCloud Authentication)
     ![tunnel url](img/jumpcloud-4.png)

 ## Step 3: Test the integration {#test-sso}